On this page:

 See the First-Year Review section for review requirements that apply to all Areas.
 The CTE review portfolio should contain the following materials:

-Students are responsible for assembling copies of this portfolio and delivering them, two to four weeks in advance of the review, to the faculty members participating in the review.
+Students are responsible for assembling copies of this portfolio and delivering them, two to three weeks in advance of the review, to the faculty members participating in the review.
 Students should check with faculty to determine how far in advance of the review meeting the portfolio should be delivered and whether faculty request a hard copy or emailed version.

-The doctoral qualifying paper (or QP) has two purposes: The first is to provide the student with direct experience in conceiving, designing, carrying out, and writing up an original piece of research before the student sets out on his or her dissertation.
+The doctoral qualifying paper (or QP) has two purposes: The first is to provide the student with direct experience in conceiving, designing, carrying out, and writing up an original piece of research before the student sets out on their dissertation.
 The second is to demonstrate that the student is capable of undertaking a doctoral dissertation that meets the academic standards of this university.
 (See "GUIDELINES FOR CTE QUALIFYING PAPER" for more detailed information about the content and expectations for the QP.)
 See in FAQs below, "Where can I find examples of successful QPs?" for location of guidelines on the GSE site.

 The qualifying paper (QP) must be a work of original research.
 In carrying out the QP study, the student should address a research question by collecting and analyzing original data or primary materials, or by analyzing an existing data set.
 In structure, format, and length, the QP should be modeled on articles in a scholarly journal that the student, in consultation with the adviser, has identified as appropriate for the research undertaken.
 The student should be able to identify at least one published article that has served as a guide or model for the present paper.
 The QP should adhere to publication guidelines of the identified journal; thus length and format of papers may vary.
 Except in exceptional circumstances, the QP should not exceed 60 double-spaced pages.